ajstarks/ebcanvas/ebdeck/README.md

 ![ebdeck](ebdeck.png)

 ebdeck reads deck markup from a named file or standard input and renders it.
+If the file changes, ebdeck will refresh the display.

 ```ebdeck f.xml # read from a deck file```